 Hohensalzburg Fortress.
-Iconic landmark of Salzburg, this 11th century fortress on a city hilltop is the largest preserved castle in Central Europe.
-It has beautiful views of the city and Alps and a museum.
+The iconic landmark of Salzburg, this 11th-century fortress on a city hilltop is the largest preserved castle in Central Europe.
+It has beautiful views of the city and the Alps and a museum.

 Vienna State Opera.
-World-famous opera house with largest repertoire and major productions.
-Considered as one of the most important opera houses in the word.
-Guided tours and museum available.
+World-famous opera house with the largest repertoire and major productions.
+Considered one of the most important opera houses in the word.
+Guided tours and museum are available.

 Lake Wolfgang.
 Small, scenic mountain lake near Salzburg.
-The best known lake of famous Salzkammergut resort area.
+The best-known lake of the famous Salzkammergut resort area.

 Vienna City Hall.
-Neo-Gothic style city hall built in 19th century.
-It’s a municipal building and official seat of Major of Vienna.
+Neo-Gothic style city hall was built in the 19th century.
+It’s a municipal building and the official seat of the Major of Vienna.
 It was built using some 30 million bricks.
-Also hosts balls, markets and various events.
+Also hosts balls, markets, and various events.

 Tiergarten Schönbrunn.
 Also known as Vienna Zoo; this zoo is located on the grounds of the Schönbrunn Palace.
-It is a home for about 500 species of animals, including giant pandas, Siberian tigers and elephants.
+It is home to about 500 species of animals, including giant pandas, Siberian tigers, and elephants.

 Melk Abbey.
 A Benedictine abbey above the town of Melk in Lower Austria.
 Sitting on a rocky outcrop overlooking the Danube River.

 Hundertwasserhaus.
-A unique apartment block with roof forest.
-Designed by artists, colourful apartment block is a green oasis in Vienna.
+A unique apartment block with a roofed forest.
+Designed by artists, the colorful apartment block is a green oasis in Vienna.

 Hoher Dachstein.
-Glacial Alpine mountain, the second highest in Northern Limestone Alps.
-Skiing and snowboarding destination and it is great for visit both n summer and winter.
+Glacial Alpine mountain, the second highest in the Northern Limestone Alps.
+Skiing and snowboarding destination and it is great to visit both n summer and winter.

 Museumsquartier.
 Restored Baroque district filled with museums in both modern and historic buildings.
 Located in the 7th district of Vienna.

 Hallstätter See.
-A lake in Salzkammergut resort area.
-Named after Hallstatt, smallest town in Austria, famous for salt mining.
-Water sports, boating and hiking available in the lake area.
+A lake in the Salzkammergut resort area.
+Named after Hallstatt, the smallest town in Austria, famous for salt mining.
+Water sports, boating, and hiking are available in the lake area.

 Zillertal.
-A valley in Tyrol, offering skiing and other winter sports, as well as biking, hiking or golfing.
-Named after Ziller river and Zillertal Alps, heavily glaciated section of Alps.
+A valley in Tyrol offers skiing and other winter sports, as well as biking, hiking, or golfing.
+Named after the Ziller river and the Zillertal Alps, the heavily glaciated section of the Alps.

 Achen Lake.
 Largest Alpine lake in Tyrol.
-Surounded by five villages, it is famous for beatuful scenery, water sports, nearby ski resort, and hiking and walking routes.
+Surrounded by five villages, it is famous for its beautiful scenery, water sports, nearby ski resort, and hiking and walking routes.

 Goldenes Dachl.
 Also known as Golden Roof, this iconic landmark is located in old town of Innsbruck.
 This Habsburg residence is decorated by 2657 shiny tiles and it is now a museum featuring Innsbruck history.

 Salzburg Cathedral.
-Domed marble 17th century cathedral and museum in Salzburg.
-Among many other historical artefacts, it is also known for Mozart’s baptism in 1756.
+Domed marble 17th-century cathedral and museum in Salzburg.
+Among many other historical artifacts, it is also known for Mozart’s baptism in 1756.

 Getreidegasse.
-Famous busy shopping street in the historic Altstadt of Salzburg, Austria, named the UNESCO World Heritage Site since 1996.
+The famous busy shopping street in the historic Altstadt of Salzburg, Austria, was named the UNESCO World Heritage Site in 1996.
 Well known for the birthplace of Wolfgang Amadeus Mozart at No. 9.
-He lived there until age of seventeen.
+He lived there until the age of seventeen.

 Innere Stadt.
-The central 1st district of Vienna, also known as old town, encircled by the Ringstrasse Boulevard.
+The central 1st district of Vienna, also known as the old town, is encircled by Ringstrasse Boulevard.
 Many historic landmarks are located there, including St. Stephen’s Cathedral on a Stephansplatz square.

 Stubai Glacier.
-Scenic ski resort in Tyrol and largest one in Austria.
-Featuring various trails, a terrain park, spectacular views and attractions.
+Scenic ski resort in Tyrol and the largest one in Austria.
+Featuring various trails, a terrain park, spectacular views, and attractions.

 Stephansplatz.
-Famous square in Vienna, located in old town at the geographical centre of the city.
+Famous square in Vienna, located in an old town at the geographical center of the city.
 It is named after St. Stephan Cathedral or Stephansdom, one of the tallest churches in the world.

 Attersee.
 Also known as Lake Atter, the largest lake Salzkammergut region in Upper Austria.
-Featuring water sports, diving, trekking and hiking and beautiful views of surrounding mountains.
-Gustav Mahler, Sigmund Freud and Gustav Klimt spent their summers here.
+Featuring water sports, diving, trekking, and hiking, and beautiful views of the surrounding mountains.
+Gustav Mahler, Sigmund Freud, and Gustav Klimt spent their summers here.

 Spanish Riding School.
 Classical horse riding school in Vienna with famous white Lipizzaner stallions.
-Dating back to 18th century this school also offers tours shows.
+Dating back to the 18th century this school also offers tour shows.

 Natural History Museum.
-Large, 19th century founded natural history museum in Vienna.
+Large, 19th-century founded natural history museum in Vienna.
 Features vast specimen collections, from dinosaur skeletons to meteorites.
-Offers guided tours and activitie for children.
+Offers guided tours and activities for children.

 Donauturm.
 Iconic tower with observation terrace located in Vienna.
-At the height of 252 meters, it’s a tallest structure in Austria.
-Features observation terraces, restaurant and a cafe.
+At a height of 252 meters, it’s the tallest structure in Austria.
+Features observation terraces, a restaurant, and a cafe.

 Mozarthaus Vienna.
-Wolfgang Amadeus Mozart’s 18-th century apartment where Mozart composed.
-Fully restored and turned into a museum, this landmark offers audio tour and a souvenir shop.
+Wolfgang Amadeus Mozart’s 18th-century apartment where Mozart composed.
+Fully restored and turned into a museum, this landmark offers an audio tour and a souvenir shop.

 Ski Amadé.
 Large ski area comprised of 28 locations and towns, the second largest in Europe.
 Named after Mozart (Amadeus).

 Austrian Parliament Building.
-Built in second half of 19th century, this monumental building hosts now two houses of Austrian parliament and it is rich in architectural features and artistic details.
-Guided tours are available through visitors’ centre.
+Built in the second half of the 19th century, this monumental building host now two houses of the Austrian parliament and it is rich in architectural features and artistic details.
+Guided tours are available through the visitors’ center.

 Stadtpark.
 Large public park in Vienna, spreading over 28 acres.
-Featuring a river, ornate bridges and gilded Johann Strauss statue.
+Featuring a river, ornate bridges, and a gilded Johann Strauss statue.